bregman-arie/infraform/README.md

 :------ |:------:
 Podman | Run containers using Podman
-Docker | Run containers using Docker docker-compose | Run containers using Docker
+Docker | Run containers using Docker
-Terraform | Provision infrastucture using Terraform HCL files Python | Run Python programs
+Terraform | Provision infrastucture using Terraform HCL files
-Shell | Run Bash shell scripts

 ### Too detailed workflow

 The following is a description of what InfraForm does when you run a scenario

 1. Validates the scenario you've specified exists (the .ifr file)
-2. Check if a workspace (~/.infraform/<SCENARIO_NAME>) directory exists already.
+2. Check if a workspace (.infraform/<SCENARIO_NAME>) directory exists already.
 If it exists, it removes the entire directory
-3. Creates a workspace (~/.infraform/<SCENARIO_NAME>) directory
+3. Creates a workspace (.infraform/<SCENARIO_NAME>) directory
 4. Copies the scenario file (.ifr) and all the related content to the directory
 5. Checks the host is ready for executing the scenario by running chosen platform check command(s)
-  1. If check command fails, it stops execution until the user fixes the issue
+  1. If check command fails, it will ask the user whether to run commands to fix the check result
+    1. If user replied with 'y', it will start executing installation commands based on the chosen platform
+    2. If user replied with 'n', it will exit with return code different than 0
-6. Executes the scenario using the platform default run command
+6. Executes the scenario using the platform default run command (e.g. Terraform -> terraform apply)

 ## Contributions